ranganathanlab/pySCA/docs/source/index.rst

 the basic physical principles underlying protein structure, function, and evolution.

-**Please Cite:** *Olivier Rivoire, Kimberly Reynolds, and Rama Ranganathan.
+**Please Cite:**

-"Evolution-Based Functional Decomposition of Proteins".*
+  Rivoire, O., Reynolds, K. A., and Ranganathan, R.  Evolution-Based Functional Decomposition of Proteins. *PLOS Computational Biology* 12, e1004817 (2016).

 I. Installing and Using pySCA
 ==============================